Sheikh Khazal rebellion: Negotiations

 On 23 October 1923, Sheikh Khazal was ordered to relinquish much of his possessions to the central government, a demand he refused.
 In response, Khazal attempted to form an alliance with the Bakhtiari, Lur, and Khamseh tribes to counteract Reza Shah's increasing power.
 His objective was to utilize this tribal alliance to make the Zagros Mountains a formidable barrier against the central government's forces.
 However, the various tribal groups frequently clashed with one another and were unable to reach agreements, leaving Khazal's proposal largely unanswered.

 Sheikh Khazal then turned to Ahmad Shah Qajar and the Imperial Court of Tehran, presenting himself as a fiercely loyal defender and advocate of the Qajar dynasty, and urging the Court to take action against the ambitions of Reza Shah.
 This effort also proved unsuccessful.
-Khazal then sought to ally himself with the Majles (Iranian Parliament) opposition to Reza Shah, writing several letters to the opposition leader, Ayatollah Seyyed Hassan Modarres.
+Khazal then sought to ally himself with the Majles (Persian Parliament) opposition to Reza Shah, writing several letters to the opposition leader, Ayatollah Seyyed Hassan Modarres.
 In these letters, Khazal portrayed himself as a staunch constitutionalist from the inception of the movement, emphasizing his identity as an Iranian nationalist and a liberal democrat who found Reza Shah's authoritarianism personally offensive.
 The opposition cautiously accepted Khazal's proposal, albeit with considerable deliberation due to their distrust of him.
 However, the parliamentary opposition to Reza Shah ultimately failed.

 Indifference from the Qajar court and the refusal of the British to support him ultimately led Sheikh Khazal to appeal to the League of Nations in 1924.
-He sought international recognition of his sheikhdom and support for the separation of his territory from Iran.
+He sought international recognition of his sheikhdom and support for the separation of his territory from Persia.
 This effort, however, ended in failure.
 Before the rise of Reza Shah, Khazal had never attempted to separate his sheikhdom from Qajar Persia, to which he had remained staunchly loyal.

 November 1924

 In November 1924, Reza Pahlavi dispatched 3,000 soldiers to subdue the rebellious Sheikh Khazal.
 Two task forces were organized: one for Dezful, headed by Major-General Ayrom, and another, under General Zahedi and Colonel Ali Akbar Javaheri-Farsi, which advanced from Isfahan and Shiraz through the Zagros Mountains into the Khuzestan Plain.
 The force under General Zahedi and Colonel Javaheri-Farsi defeated the Bakhtiari tribe, who were Khazal's allies, and brought other Bakhtiari groups into submission.
-Reza's arrival in Bushehr and the concentration of Iranian soldiers around Ahwaz persuaded Sheikh Khazal to seek a negotiated settlement.
+Reza's arrival in Bushehr and the concentration of Persian soldiers around Ahwaz persuaded Sheikh Khazal to seek a negotiated settlement.
 During the rebellion of Arabs in Mohammerah, on July 24, 1925 British forces provided logistical and naval support to the Persian government.
 A report from the British Vice-Consul in Muhammara stated that, following the Arabs capture of Mohammerah, British officials requested reinforcements from Basra.
 In response, the Royal Navy deployed HMS Triad along with armored vehicles and additional troops, aiding the Persian reoccupation of Muhammerah on July 25, 1925 in which 130 Arabs were killed.